Rodón beats Indians after no-no, Abreu hits 2 homers for Sox

 TRAINER'S ROOM

-White Sox: Manager Tony La Russa said an MRI taken on RHP Lance Lynn showed no damage and he expects the 33-year-old to pitch once his stint on the injured list ends.
+White Sox: La Russa said an MRI taken on RHP Lance Lynn showed no damage and he expects the 33-year-old to pitch once his stint on the injured list ends.
 Lynn was placed on the 10-day IL with a strained right trapezius on Sunday.
 “All signs are good going forward with him,” La Russa said.

 UP NEXT

 The weather forecast doesn't look promising, but the Indians will start RHP Aaron Civale (3-0, 2.18 ERA).
-The White Sox have yet to announce their starter for Wednesday.
+La Russa remains undecided on his starter for Wednesday.

 Comments